 Where do you deliver to?
 We deliver our pine straw to the lower 48 States.
 If FedEx or UPS can deliver to your address, then we can get our pine straw to your door®.
 If you have questions about your area, just e-mail us and we will help you out.

 How is the pine straw delivered?
 We ship our pine straw via FedEx Ground and FedEx Home Delivery.
 You will be e-mailed a FedEx tracking number.
-Click HERE to track orders or to figure out shipping times.
 The Pine Straw will be delivered in strong double wall boxes.
 We ship out 3 different size boxes.
 The "large box" is (24"x24"x24") and will cover 200 square feet of ground at 2 - 3 inches deep.
 Our "medium box" will cover 100 square feet of ground at 2 - 3 inches deep.
-We ship both Standard Pine Straw® and Longleaf Pine Straw on pallets via UPS Freight Delivery.
+We ship our Premium Pine Straw, Standard Pine Straw® and B-Grade Pine Straw on pallets via Freight Delivery.
 Each pallet will cover 3,000 square feet at a 2 - 3 inch depth.

 Can I place pine straw over the top of pine bark?
 Yes, if you place pine bark on the ground, you can then place pine straw on top of the pine bark.
 Some of our customers do this because they love the look of the pine straw over the top of the pine bark.
 You can also place the pine straw at a depth of 2 inches because the bark helps control weeds along with the pine straw.
 You will get well over 200 square feet per large box if you decide to use this method.

 Does pine straw help prevent "shotgun" fungus?
 "Shotgun" fungus (Sphaerobolus stellatus) is becoming more common in the US.
 Pine Straw is great at helping to prevent the spread of shotgun fungus.
 Because hardwood mulch is the food source of the fungus, completely removing the hardwood mulch is the first step to getting rid of the fungus.
 When the infected hard wood mulch is removed completely, the black spots should stop appearing on the side of the house.
 The second step is to apply pine straw in a very thick manner to the desired area.
-We recommend that you use either our Standard pine straw (9" needle) or our Longleaf pine straw (14" needle) and leave a 3 inch gap between the pine straw and any permanent structure.
+We recommend that you use either our Standard Pine Straw® (9" needle) or our Premium Pine Straw (14" needle) and leave a 3 inch gap between the pine straw and any permanent structure.
 Remove old pine straw and apply pine straw mulch on a yearly basis.

 Do you have a minimum amount that I must order?
 Most companies that you order pine straw from have a minimum order of 1000 bales of pine straw.
 This is no good for most people because the average home owner has no need for 1000 bales of pine straw.
 Our minimum amount is 1 box of pine straw.
 This works out great for the average home owner who wants the look and smell of pine straw but does not need to purchase 1000 bales.